 We’re collaborating with community partner Bronx Defenders to offer a series of online conversations in anticipation of Sarah Einspanier’s Lunch Bunch (a play inspired by the Bronx Defenders’ own lunch bunch).
-The play was initially scheduled to be performed in March & April, in a production presented with Clubbed Thumb and directed by Tara Ahmadinejad, but has been postponed until New York theatres reopen.
+The play was initially scheduled to be performed in March & April, in a production presented with Clubbed Thumb and directed by Tara Ahmadinejad, but has been postponed.

 Sarah, Tara, and lawyers from the Bronx Defenders discuss the play: Bx Defenders as inspiration; the cross over from real life to the theatrical world; what it’s like to be theatricalized; the complexity of writing about friends or directing actors to portray real people; how often real people are actually characters.
 The Bronx Defenders Family Defense lawyers will also share The Bronx Defenders holistic defense model and discuss how they get creative to advocate for clients: will they really file that 1028…what is a 1028?

 POST-SHOW: Every play is an opportunity to bring our community together around issues and ideas that shape our lives.
 We partner with cultural, educational, social justice and social service organizations to leverage stories for positive change, co-programming public events and activities.
 ARTIST CONVERSATIONS delve into creative process with playwrights, directors, designers and actors.
 Or artists might lead ACTIVITIES with audience members to share playlists, play a game or try out a foley sound technique.
 PANEL DISCUSSIONS investigate themes raised in a play with journalists, scholars, activists and community leaders.
 PLAYBACK sessions welcome audience members into a conversation with each other about the show they’ve just experienced, facilitated by a PlayCo staff member or guest artist.